jeswinsimon/awesome-made-by-indians/README.md

 ## Contributing

-It's hard to calculate project popularity so we use stars as a measurement.
-It's not quite fair, but it is what we have here on Github.
+This section is still under development.

 If you want to add project to this list, please, make sure that:

 1. The project was created by the developer born in India or self-indicate themself as Indian.
+2. Make sure the project is active and responsive.
-2. The project has more that 100 stars on Github.
+3. The project has more that 100 stars on Github.

 If they do, feel free to make a PR!

+Projects hosted outside GitHub are also welcome.

 If you find a discrepancy in the list please feel free to raise an issue or a PR.